All Episodes

 It always has to be explained.

-It always has to be justified, and I haven't the slightest idea what I'm ever doing.
+And I haven't the slightest idea what I'm ever doing.

-I just got an email note from a friend said, Hey, does your new car have a flight attendant?
+I just got an email note from a friend said, hey, does your new car have a flight attendant?

 That's not a bad idea.